Paul Goldschmidt Player Props: Cardinals vs. Braves

 Braves Pitching Rankings (2022)

+- Braves pitchers combined to surrender 148 home runs (0.9 per game), the fourth-fewest in the big leagues.

-- Morton makes his first start of the season for the Braves.
+- Dodd starts for the first time this season for the Braves.

-- In his last appearance on Saturday, Oct.
-15, the 39-year-old right-hander started the game and went two innings against the Philadelphia Phillies.
+- The southpaw will make his MLB debut at 24 years old.

 © 2023 Data Skrive.
 All rights reserved.